Validating AU Microscopii d with Transit Timing Variations: TTV Modeling

 \subsection{3-Planet Dynamical Modeling}

+The 2-planet high-eccentricity case's high orbital eccentricities and very low inferred masses from Table \ref{tab:2p_ext_exostriker_params} put this configuration in strong disagreement with the RV models from \citet{cale2021} and \citet{donati2023}, and this orbital configuration exhibits potential instability (Figure \ref{fig:2p_ext_rebound}), with both planets' eccentricities and inclinations undergoing significant fluctuations; these issues suggest that the 2-planet high-eccentricity case does not provide a good fit for a 2-planet model.
+The 2-planet low-eccentricity case has both transiting planets being misaligned based on the inclinations from Table \ref{tab:2p_ord_exostriker_params}, and Figure \ref{fig:2p_ord_exostriker_plots} and relatively high \reduced and $AIC_{c}$ \citep[corrected Akaike information criterion;][]{sugiura1978, hurvich1989, cavanaugh1997} from Table \ref{tab:2p_ord_exostriker_params} -- e.g., $\chi^{2}_{\rm red,b}$ = 75.69, $\chi^{2}_{\rm red,c}$ = 454.17, and $AIC_{c}$ = 1967.84 -- demonstrate that the 2-planet low-eccentricity model is inadequate in describing the observed TTVs, so we consider a 3-planet model.

-Figure \ref{fig:2pl_exostriker_ttv_model} and relatively high reduced chi-square \reduced (e.g., $\chi^{2}_{\rm red,b}$ = 43.46 and $\chi^{2}_{\rm red,c}$ = 260.74) from Table \ref{tab:2pl_exostriker_params} demonstrate that the 2-planet model is inadequate in describing the observed TTVs, so we consider a 3-planet model.
-Both \citet{cale2021} and \citet{wittrock2022} probed the AU Mic system with RVs and TTVs respectively and modeled a tentative planet AU Mic d between the known planets AU Mic b and c with an orbital period of 12.742 and 13.466 days respectively, the former of which would put the three planets roughly in a 4:6:9 MMR chain.
+Both \citet{cale2021} and \citet{wittrock2022} probed the AU Mic system with RVs and TTVs respectively and modeled a tentative planet AU Mic d between the known planets AU Mic b and c with an orbital period of 12.742 and 13.466 days respectively, the former of which would put the three planets near a 4:6:9 MMR chain.
 Since no additional transits have been identified for AU Mic, it was proposed that a third planet might be non-transiting.
 A non-transiting planet between two transiting planets is unusual but not unprecedented; HD 3167 d \citep{christiansen2017}, Kepler-20 g \citep{buchhave2016}, Kepler-411 e \citep{sun2019}, and TOI-431 c \citep{osborn2021} are among the confirmed non-transiting planets orbiting between their adjacent transiting planets.
 We explore two possible scenarios for the 3-planet modeling: AU Mic d orbiting interior to AU Mic b, and AU Mic d orbiting between AU Mic b and c.
 We first investigate the interior orbit case.